Service Dog Application Process

 Step 1: Complete a Formal Application

 A digital Formal Application will be emailed to you via Docusign.
 This needs to be completed before a phone consultation is scheduled.
-Psychiatric Service Dog applicants must also submit a letter of recommendation from their doctor/mental health specialist.
+Medical Assistance Service Dog applicants must also submit a letter of recommendation from their doctor/mental health specialist.

 Step 2: Phone Consultation